 What nursing abroad placements are available in specialist fields?

-Volunteers who are fully-qualified nurses or doctors, as well as students who have completed their second year of nursing or medical school, are eligible to join IVHQ in India (Delhi), Vietnam (Ho Chi Minh City), Nepal, Ghana, Tanzania, Bali, Peru (Lima and Cusco), Costa Rica, Argentina, Guatemala, Zambia and Uganda.
+Volunteers who are fully-qualified nurses or doctors, as well as students who have completed their second year of nursing or medical school, are eligible to join IVHQ in Argentina, Costa Rica, Guatemala, India (Delhi and Kerala), Vietnam, Nepal, Ghana, Tanzania, Bali, Peru (Lima and Cusco), Zambia and Uganda.

 The areas of speciality available include pediatrics, midwifery, gynecology, orthopedics, speech therapy, dentistry, paramedics, emergency medicine, nutrition, public health, radiology and HIV/AIDS support.
-If you’re seeking international nursing experience in a specialized field, you can contact an IVHQ Volunteer Program Consultant at IVHQ to help select a project that aligns with your area of expertise.
+If you’re seeking international nursing experience in a specialized field, you can contact an IVHQ Volunteer Travel Expert at IVHQ to help select a project that aligns with your area of expertise.

 Examples of nurse volunteer abroad opportunities with IVHQ include: